zrodevkaan/RepluggedPlugins/dev.replugged.EasierConnections/README.md

-# BetterReplugged
-- Allows BetterDiscord plugins on Replugged

-# Not FINISHED
+# EasierConnections
+- Displays a dropdown next to Mutual Servers and Friends on a DM channel with the users connections.